Imig Music Building

-Mezzo soprano Abigail Nims has established herself as a musician of integrity and versatility, garnering praise for her performances of repertoire from the Baroque to contemporary premieres.
+Mezzo-soprano Abigail Nims has established herself as a musician of integrity and versatility, garnering praise for her performances of repertoire from the Baroque to contemporary premieres.

 Her recordings include the role of Melanto in Boston Baroque’s Grammy-nominated Il ritorno d’Ulisse in patria (Linn Records, 2015), the role of Veruca Salt in The Golden Ticket with Atlanta Opera (Albany Records, 2013), and Martin Bresnick’s song cycle “Falling” on the composer’s album Every Thing Must Go (Albany Records, 2011).

-Originally from Delaware, Ohio, Nims holds degrees from Yale School of Music (AD, Dean’s Prize recipient), Westminster Choir College (MM with honors) and Ohio Wesleyan University (BM summa cum laude).
-She has received awards from distinguished foundations and institutions including the Fritz and Lavinia Jensen Foundation Competition, Santa Fe Opera, the Carmel Bach Festival, Yale School of Music and the American Bach Society/Bach Choir of Bethlehem Competition.
+Originally from Delaware, Ohio, Ms. Nims holds degrees from Yale School of Music, Westminster Choir College, and Ohio Wesleyan University.
+She has received awards from distinguished foundations and institutions including the Fritz and Lavinia Jensen Foundation Competition, Santa Fe Opera, the Carmel Bach Festival, Yale School of Music, and the American Bach Society/Bach Choir of Bethlehem Competition.
 She was an Apprentice Singer at Santa Fe Opera for two summers, a Virginia B. Adams Fellow at the Carmel Bach Festival, and a young artist at Opera North.